miaoxinwei/lico-study/README.md

 2. Java Bean拷贝工具 [Orika](https://github.com/orika-mapper/orika) - Orika is a Java Bean mapping framework that recursively copies (among other capabilities) data from one object to another.
 It can be very useful when developing multi-layered applications. &emsp; *-- 2017.05.31*

-2. Java 简化代码工具 [lombok](https://github.com/rzwitserloot/lombok) - Project Lombok makes java a spicier language by adding 'handlers' that know how to build and compile simple, boilerplate-free, not-quite-java code. &emsp; *-- 2017.06.05*
+3. Java 简化代码工具 [lombok](https://github.com/rzwitserloot/lombok) - Project Lombok makes java a spicier language by adding 'handlers' that know how to build and compile simple, boilerplate-free, not-quite-java code. &emsp; @data,@log(@slf4j),@NonNull,@ToString,@NoArgsConstructor,@AllArgsConstructor,@Value,@Builder &emsp; *-- 2017.06.05*

+4. java 设计模式 - singleton &emsp; *-- 2017.06.05*